Broiling, Cheese Melting, Toasting, Finishing

 Today’s market has also introduced countertop and detachable salamanders.
 Some may be modular, meaning they can either be used attached to a range or they can sit upon a counter.
 This provides mobility and placement options that can fit virtually any venue.

 The market carries two varieties of kitchen salamanders: Those that are attached to ranges and those that have a griddle on top.
 While the most popular method of using a kitchen salamander has been to have it attached to the range, standalone and countertop salamanders can involve more staff than the chef to create a more seamless operation.

 These ranges have also been more popularly used with a griddle on top.
 While this is extremely useful for combination cooking, it isn’t what makes a salamander, well, a salamander!
 Consider that, a kitchen salamander without a griddle on top may save up-front expense; a kitchen salamander with a griddle on top may make it easier (and therefore boost production) for the chef to “not move.”

 2. Different Types Of Salamanders

 You’ll often see equipment labeled “salamander, broiler, cheesemelter.”
 This is mostly about a choice of words, but could also give clues as to the specifications of the unit.
-However, there is distinction between these equipment types.
-Kitchen salamanders may carry a higher price tag, but this is typically because they are designed with higher heat outputs or are made for heavy usage.
-Commercial cheesemelters may be designed specifically for browning or melting cheese, and therefore may be more limited in output.
-Broilers which are listed as “broilers” may use the standard broil function, but may be limited in extra features such as temperature control (high and low vs. thermostatic, plate detection).
+However, there is a distinction between these equipment types.
+Kitchen salamanders may carry a higher price tag, but this is typical because they are designed with higher heat outputs or are made for heavy usage.
+Commercial cheese melters may be designed specifically for browning or melting cheese, and therefore may be more limited in output.
+Broilers that are listed as “broilers” may use the standard broil function, but may be limited in extra features such as temperature control (high and low vs. thermostatic, plate detection).